 It is hoped that most complaints and concerns will be resolved quickly and informally.
-If parents have a complaint, they should normally contact the class teacher (Pre Prep), Form Tutor (Year 3-8) or Housemaster/Housemistress (Year 9-13).
+If parents have a complaint, they should normally contact the class teacher (Nursery - Year 2), Form Tutor/tutor (Year 3-8) or Housemaster/Housemistress (Year 9-13).
 In many cases, the matter will be resolved straight-away by this means to the parents' satisfaction.
 Should the matter not be resolved within five normal school-working days, or in the event that the member of staff and the parent fail to reach a satisfactory resolution, parents will be advised to proceed with their complaint in accordance with Stage 2 of this procedure.